radiant64/mintpl/README.md

      called `mintpl-cli`.
 It can be used to process templates that only make use of built-in generators.
 5. To install, build the `install` target, with superuser privileges if necessary.
 This will install both the library and a `pkg-config` recipe.
+On Linux you may need to run `ldconfig` after installing.

 ## License